May 29, 2024

 Before learning about the different types of braces, it’s important for you to understand why orthodontic braces are used.
 Braces can correct several dental issues, including:

-• Gaps: Close gaps between teeth.
+• Gaps: Closes unwanted spaces between teeth.

 Types of Dental Braces